reubenharry/website/content/blog/languagemodels.md

 ----

-Again we can take what Dennett calls the *intentional stance* and analyze what GPTChat as an agent that has knowledge and beliefs and understanding.
+Again we can take what Dennett calls the *intentional stance* and analyze what ChatGPT as an agent that has knowledge and beliefs and understanding.
 The ease with which we can assume the intentional stance towards this system is a jump from its predecessors, and explains the excitement around it.

 The system is able to say that the Harry Potter books are about a boy.
 In producing the word "boy", one might worry that the system has no understanding of the *referent* of that word, the character Harry Potter.
 Not so, since if you ask which boy is being referred to, the system has no trouble answering correctly.